MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 You can also specify your own default value as a fifth parameter.
 For more information, see [list operators](fpl-lang-ref.md#list-operators).

-Lookup will always return a String value.
+**Lookup** always returns a String value.
 To convert this value to an Int, Double, or DateTime, use one of the [type casting operators](fpl-lang-ref.md#type-casting-operators).

 ## Type inference of variables

 Variable types are inferred by the context in which they are used.
 For example:

-- In the expression *WHEN @isEmailValidated*, the variable is interpreted as a Boolean value.
+- In the expression WHEN @isEmailValidated, the variable is interpreted as a Boolean value.
-- In the expression *@riskScore > 500*, the variable is interpreted as a Double value.
+- In the expression @riskScore > 500, the variable is interpreted as a Double value.
-- In the expression *@creationDate.Year < DateTime.UtcNow.Year*, the variable is interpreted as a DateTime value.
+- In the expression @creationDate.Year < DateTime.UtcNow.Year, the variable is interpreted as a DateTime value.

 If there is not enough context to infer the type of a variable, it is considered a String by default.
 For example:

-- In the expression *@riskScore < @botScore*, both variables are interpreted as Strings.
+- In the expression @riskScore < @botScore, both variables are interpreted as Strings.

 To specify the type of a non-String variable, use a [type casting operator](fpl-lang-ref.md#type-casting-operators).